aws-samples/aws-net-guides/Serverless/Serverless App with Dynamo-Example/Readme.md

 If you are using .NET CLI on Windows, Mac, or Linux, you will need to install a few components, as follows:

-1. The .NET for Windows, Mac, or Linux: https://dotnet.microsoft.com/download/dotnet
+1. .NET for Windows, Mac, or Linux: https://dotnet.microsoft.com/download/dotnet
 1. Install the AWS Lambda templates with the AWS Lambda NuGet package by running the following in a terminal window.
     ```shell
     dotnet new -i Amazon.Lambda.Templates::*